arielqw/TweetAnalysis/README.md

 ---------------------

 (1) tasks - each item in the queue represents a new task added by a local app which will
-    be handled by the Manager.
+    be handled by the Manager.<br>
 (2) finished tasks - consists of all of the completed tasks which results are ready for
-    the local app to recieve.
+    the local app to recieve.<br>
 (3) raw_tweets - each tweet message from any local app is split into 2 small tasks -
-    entities and sentiment analysis.
+    entities and sentiment analysis.<br>
 (4) processed_tweets - consists of 2 output tweets for each input tweet, one for it's
-    sentiment analysis, and the other for it's entities.
+    sentiment analysis, and the other for it's entities.<br>
 (5) log - the manager, worker and the local-app, are updating this queue in case of errors and exceptions

 We also used 4 S3 buckets:
 --------------------------

-(1) jars - containing all of the jar files that will be downloaded and run by the EC2 instances.
+(1) jars - containing all of the jar files that will be downloaded and run by the EC2 instances.<br>
-(2) input - containing all the input files uploaded by the local applications.
+(2) input - containing all the input files uploaded by the local applications.<br>
-(3) output - containing all the output files (2 for each local app) uploaded by the manager.
+(3) output - containing all the output files (2 for each local app) uploaded by the manager.<br>
-(4) log - contains the logging files of each local application and manager.
+(4) log - contains the logging files of each local application and manager.<br>